 Two traditional major parties of center-left social democrats and center-right conservatives no longer have the centrist majority, dropping from 53 percent down to 43 combined.
 That means their agenda depends on alliances with Greens and other centrists.
 But combined with Greens, they would have a 52 percent majority.

-The Greens’ young supporters in the European Parliament shared a pro-E.U. sentiment, sharply contrasting with far-right populists and anti-immigrant nationalists who also fared well with Europe’s voters.
+The Greens’ young supporters in the European Parliament also shared a pro-E.U. sentiment, sharply contrasting with far-right populists and anti-immigrant nationalists who drew substantial support from Europe’s voters.

-In the months and days leading up to the May 23 to 26 elections for parliament, tens of thousands of youth demonstrators across Europe joined in climate strikes uniting 1.8 million young people in 125 nations, according to tallies kept by the Fridays for Future movement.
+In the months and days leading up to the May 23-26 elections for parliament, tens of thousands of youth demonstrators across Europe joined in climate strikes uniting 1.8 million young people in 125 nations, according to tallies kept by the Fridays for Future movement.

 “After a three-year plateau from 2014 to 2016, energy-related carbon dioxide emissions are rising again, reaching unprecedented levels in 2018,” he said.
 “The jump from 2017 emissions was equivalent to the amount of total emissions from international aviation last year!
 Coal, oil and gas continue to meet the lion’s share of global primary energy demand growth.”

 2⃣phase out state support for fossil fuels 🏛️